theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 ## Complaint and Cognisance

 The first statement that the school management made was that they were unaware.
-In its second statement, they said that no one had given a written complaint about this.
+In their second statement, they said that no one had given a written complaint about this.
 The difference is subtle, but significant.
 Should a school that has "zero tolerance" towards such issues wait for a written complaint?
 How could the school take "suo motu" cognisance of this issue now, without getting a written complaint?

-Or was it indeed suo motu, given that the alumni had indeed written to the management about this after the social media blow-up?
+Or was it indeed suo motu, given that the alumni had written to the management about this after the social media blow-up?
 Or does it take a social media blow-up for the school to take suo motu cognisance of such issues?
 Something does not add up.

 _Padma Seshadri_ is not alone.
 Sexual abuse of children is a global problem.
 Schools are a place where children spend a quarter of their day, which makes schools a haven for predators.
 Singling out one school and putting pressure on them alone does not help.
-In the days that followed, students of other prominent schools, such as Chettinad Vidyashram, Kendriya Vidyalaya (CLRI), Sushil Hari School, Sastra University etc., brought out the issues in their schools and colleges.
+In the days that followed, students of other prominent schools, such as Chettinad Vidyashram, Kendriya Vidyalaya (CLRI), Sushil Hari School, Sastra University, etc., brought out the issues in their schools and colleges.
 If this caught on the way #MeToo did, we would see more students coming out and sharing their experiences.

 Sure, a handful of these may be "overreactions" or "misunderstandings" or "misplaced retaliation", but what about the rest?
 Are they all fake?